 Kirsten Hedegaard, M.A.

-Title/s: Director of Choral and Vocal Activities, Advanced Lecturer
+Title/s: Director of Choral and Vocal Activities, Senior Lecturer

 Office #: Mundelein 1113

-Currently Director of Choral Activities at Loyola University, Ms. Hedegaard has taught conducting at Concordia University, River Forest and has conducted choirs and orchestras for various institutions including Eastman House, Chicago Children’s Choir, Gallery 37, Loyola Academy, and the University of California.
-She was guest conductor with Chicago Choral Artists for the 2009-10 season and is the conductor for the Bella Voce Outreach program.
-In 2000, she co-founded The Musical Offering, a nonprofit music school in Evanston where she held the position of Executive Director until 2005.
+Currently Director of Choral and Vocal Activities at Loyola University, Dr. Hedegaard has taught conducting at Concordia University, River Forest and has conducted choirs and orchestras for various institutions including Eastman House, Chicago Children’s Choir, Gallery 37, Loyola Academy, and the University of California.
+She is in demand as a guest conductor for high school choral festivals and has presented workshops on vocal technique, performance practice, and conducting.
+Since 2001 she has also been the conductor for the Bella Voce outreach program and in 2012 founded the Bella Voce Camerata.
+In 2000, Dr. Hedegaard co-founded The Musical Offering, a nonprofit music school in Evanston where she held the position of Executive Director until 2007.
 She also holds the position of Director of Music at the Presbyterian Church of Barrington.

 M.A., University of California